-In rush hour and on the busy avenues, there will be more than one bus line for the same bus stop.
+During rush hour and on busy avenues, there will be more than one bus line for the same bus stop.
 People will form one line for all the buses stopping at a stop.

 For stopping a bus that you want to get on, you MUST stick out your arm!
 That way you are indicating to the driver that you want to get on.

 It is up to you to be alert when your bus is coming.
 If you are standing in a line at a bus stop with multiple buses stopping, you might be the only one in the line waiting for that bus.
 So, if you don’t stop the bus in time… Well, then the bus will just pass by you without stopping!